 This vanishing rolls recipe is actually really easy — especially because we ditched the resurrection rolls from scratch (and didn’t even think about the overnight resurrection rolls recipe!)

-Instead, we made the easy resurrection rolls with crescent rolls recipes (resurrection rolls Pillsbury crescent rolls is what we used for our Easter crescent rolls recipe).
+Instead, we made the easy resurrection rolls with crescent rolls recipes (refrigerated Pillsbury crescent rolls is what we used for our Easter crescent rolls recipe).

 ONE MORE TIP: We like to use these for cooking projects.
 (You don’t want to spend an hour trying to figure out how to get melted marshmallow out of clothes!)

-PRO TIP: Make these resurrection rolls in muffin tin.
+- PRO RECIPE TIP: Make these resurrection rolls in muffin tin.
 It prevents the ooey-gooeyness from spreading all over a baking sheet when a little of the cinnamon roll filling leaks out.

 Best Resurrection Rolls Recipe